YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The message should say who is responsible for each surgical step

-Patients often ask whether the doctor, nurses, technicians, or assistants will perform different parts of the procedure.
-The answer matters.
+The division of surgical responsibility should be clear before booking.
+The doctor, nurses, technicians, or assistants may perform different parts of the procedure, and the answer matters.
 Extraction, incision or channel opening, implantation, anesthesia monitoring, hairline design, graft counting, and donor management are not all the same responsibility.

 A clear booking conversation should not hide this behind vague words like team, expert, medical staff, or doctor supervised.
 Those words may be true, but they are not enough by themselves.
 The answer needs to show which parts of the operation are planned by the surgeon, which parts are performed by the surgeon, and which parts are delegated to trained team members.